-The purpose of the Credentialing Program is to assure that Senior Whole Health and its subsidiaries network consists of quality Providers who meet clearly defined criteria and standards.
+The purpose of the Credentialing Program is to assure that Molina Healthcare Inc. and its subsidiaries (Senior Whole Health by Molina Healthcare) network consists of quality Providers who meet clearly defined criteria and standards.
 It is the objective of Senior Whole Health to provide superior health care to the community.
-Additional information is available in the Credentialing Policy and Procedure which can be requested by contacting your Senior Whole Health Provider Services representative.
+Additional information is available in the Credentialing Policy and Procedure which can be requested by contacting your Senior Whole Health provider services representative.